 Choosing your approach

-According to a recent study, 85 percent of companies are planning to develop from 1 to 20 applications in the near future.
+The major shift from desktop to mobile has not only enabled companies to adopt a mobile-first approach, but generally cater to mobile users as a central source of new customers.
 If you have a backlog of more than three apps for the next couple of years, choosing the right development strategy and toolset might be a decision worth millions.

 Tailoring your mobile strategy to your audience needs is the only way to make the right decision about the technologies.
-So consider your purpose and resources you have at hand first.
-Or ask for professional consultancy.
+So, consider first the purpose and resources at hand.
+Or ask for professional guidance.